-Put simply, virtual patent marking does not interrupt the manufacturing and assembly process in the future because the patent webpage that is printed or placed on the product, packaging or label does not need to change over time.
-When more patents are acquired that cover the product, no change to the product, packaging or label is necessary.
+Put simply, virtual patent marking does not interrupt the manufacturing and assembly process in the future because the patent webpage that is printed or placed on the product, packaging, or label does not need to change over time.
+When more patents have been acquired that cover the product, no change to the product, packaging, or label is necessary.
 Only the patent webpage content will change to reflect the newly acquired patent(s).

 What happens when a patent expires?
 You should remove the patent number on the patent webpage.
 To do this under a traditional patent marking method, you might have to make new molds.
 For example, a few years back, Solo Cups used the same injection molds for their lids for a period of time longer than the life of their patent.
 They were sued for false patent marking.
 They did not remove the patent number from their lids after the patent expired because the patent numbers were a part of the mold, and removing the numbers would have meant making new molds.
 They decided that they did not want to incur that expense, but they ended up having to possibly face legal fees to deal with the false patent marking lawsuit instead.